yanboyang713/oldblog/hugo/index.md

 ```

 #### Step 3: Create a post with org mode
-In contents directory, create a xxx.org file.
+In content-org directory, create a xxx.org file.

 ```file
 #+title: Boyang Yan's Blog